Xilinx/mlir-aie/Building.md

 so.
 You may find that other options are also useful.
 Note that due to changing MLIR APIs, only a particular revision is expected to work.

-    To clone llvm and cmakeModules, run utils/clone-llvm.sh (see utils/clone-llvm.sh for the correct llvm commithash).
+    To clone llvm, run utils/clone-llvm.sh (see utils/clone-llvm.sh for the correct llvm commithash).
     ```
     ./utils/clone-llvm.sh
     ```